 The law makes it illegal for employers to base an employee’s pay or career advancement opportunities on their gender.
 The law also gives workers the right to discuss their wages freely without fear of retaliation and access certain wage and salary information.

 Job applicants are also entitled to many of the same legal protections as employees.
 For example, employers are not allowed to ask an applicant for their salary history or require them to make a minimum salary to be considered for a new position.

-Under the law, gender cannot be used as a basis for pay differences between employees with similar jobs.
+Under the equal pay laws, gender cannot be used as a basis for pay differences between employees with similar jobs.
 Determining whether employees have similar jobs must be based on skill, effort, and responsibility, not just on job titles.
 Additionally, employers cannot limit or deprive you of career advancement opportunities based on gender.